Roasted Brussels Sprouts with Pancetta

 Place all the produce in a bowl and toss with olive oil, salt and pepper.

-Slice the pancetta.
-TIP: Place your pancetta or bacon in the freezer for 10 minutes prior to slicing.
+TIP: Place your pancetta or bacon in the freezer for 10 minutes before slicing.
 This step makes it much easier to slice.

-Add the pancetta to the bowl and toss to completely incorporate the ingredients.
+Add the pancetta to the bowl and toss to incorporate the ingredients completely.
 Your hands work best.

-Spread out on a foil-lined sheet pan in one even layer.
-Place in the oven.
+Spread out on a foil-lined sheet pan in one even layer and place in the 400˚F. pre-heated oven.

 When they are done, the Brussels sprouts should have some brown color and the pancetta should be crisp.